 The following opinions tend to do especially poorly:

-First; getting the facts wrong in such a way that it undermines the premise of the opinion or destroys credibility.
+First: Getting the facts wrong in such a way that it undermines the premise of the opinion or destroys credibility.
 This means getting dates, names or other information wrong, which can be verified online.
 But this is hard for things in which epistemological certainty is not possible or if facts conflict, such as mask efficacy in the context of Covid.
 Also related is the ‘woosh’ meme or having the point go above your head, which means being wrong because you misread the context or inferred wrong.
 In this case, correctness works against you because something was taken too literally.
+I observed this as early as 2016 in the post I Can Tolerate Anything Except Factual Inaccuracies.
+I was half joking, but the importance of accuracy has only increased in the intervening years among the smart/intellectual-web.
+For example, footnote-laden posts in which the author spends 2 paragraphs equivocating or trying to anticipate every possible objection for a seemingly inoffensive opinion.

 Third: The impact of a vibe shift.
 There’s a reason intellectual movements and schools of thought are often described with terms borrowed from fashion, like “trendy” or “in vogue.”
 When the vibe shifts, an opinion that was once well-received can suddenly feel obsolete in the ever-fickle marketplace of ideas.
 Unlike the stock market, which—despite its volatility—has some degree of predictability, the trajectory of public sentiment is far harder to forecast.
 For instance, I can be reasonably confident that Walmart stock will perform well in five years, but I have no idea which opinions will remain popular or what new vibe shifts may occur by then.
 While factual inaccuracies can often be mitigated through research and editing, vibe shifts are inherently unpredictable.
 Adapting to them requires both a sense of timing and an ability to read the room.
 Opinions must sometimes be phrased with hedging or nuance to remain palatable, especially if you find yourself on the wrong side of an emerging shift.